Mike-B-123/startup/Startup-Service/notes.md

 **What does a “Secure cookie”/”Http-only cookie”/”Same-site cookie” do? https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies**
 - Secure cookie: Sent to the server with an encrypted request over an HTTPS
 - Http-only: Prevents clients from capturing data stored on the cookie.
-- Same-site cookie: The SameSite attribute lets servers specify whether/when cookies are sent with cross-site requests — i.e. third-party cookies.
+- Same-site cookie: Limits the sharing of cookies across websites to limit security risk and Cross-Site Request Forgery (CSRF) attacks
 **Assuming the following Express middleware, what would be the console.log output for an HTTP GET request with a URL path of /api/document?**
   - The response from that specific URL in the backend.
 Maybe the whole document if that is the respone.
 **Given the following Express service code: What does the following front end JavaScript that performs a fetch return?**